leanprover-community/blog/posts/fantastic-simprocs.md

 In this picture, simp lemmas are *fixed* rules to turn a *specific* left hand side into a *specific* right hand side.
 In contrast, simprocs are *flexible* rules to turn a *specific* left hand side into a right hand side *computed* from the left hand side.
 In this sense, they are *parametric simp lemmas*.
+To make the previous description a little more precise, the way `simp` works is by recursively traversing an expression `e` (and its subexpressions), and trying to match these with the "left hand side" of a simproc.

 ## Examples of simprocs